kobotoolbox/kpi/cypress/README.md

 # Running tests

-There are two parts to running tests:
+To run tests, you need to do 2 things:

-- **Test server.** Kpi server, but in a special cypress_testserver mode.
-This runs continuously.
-Restart it between Cypress test runs.
+1. Start the **test server.** This is like a kpi server, but in a special cypress_testserver mode.
+(You will also need to restart it between Cypress test runs.)
-- **Cypress test runner.** You can run this in command-line mode, or open an interactive browser window.
+2. Use the **Cypress test runner.** You can run this in command-line mode, or open an interactive browser window.

 ## How to start the test server